shorebirdtech/website/src/pages/terms/index.md

-Shorebird hereby grant to You, solely during the applicable term of Your use of the Services, a royalty free, limited, personal, non-exclusive, non-transferable, non-sublicensable license to: (i) access (via the Internet address provided to You by Shorebird), download, install and use the Services;
+Shorebird hereby grant to You, solely during the applicable term of Your use of the Services, a royalty free, limited, personal, non-exclusive, non-transferable, non-sub-licensable license to: (i) access (via the Internet address provided to You by Shorebird), download, install and use the Services;
 (ii) build and distribute to Your applications built with the Services (but without including or distributing the Services or any part thereof); and (iii)